World Festival of Black Arts: Arusha, 2023

-Under a new festival director, Lehlohonolo Peega, "Festac Africa 2023, Destination Arusha, Tanzania", was held in the tourist city of Arusha, Tanzania, with the theme: Experience Africa in Seven Days.
+Under Engr.
+Yinka Abioye, FESTAC AFRICA 2023 was held in the tourist city of Arusha, Tanzania, with the theme: Experience Africa in Seven Days.

 This rendition of the festival opened on Sunday night (21 May 2023) by former Black Panther Party member Charlotte Hill O'Neal with a benediction ceremony and the hoisting of African flags.
-The official opening (on Monday, 22 May 2023) featured Africa's leading speaker, Professor P. L. O. Lumumba, who encouraged and commended the work done by the festival under its chairperson Abioye Yinka and CEO Grace Mumo.
+The official opening (on Monday, 22 May 2023) featured a keynote address from one of Africa's leading thought leaders Prof. P. L. O. Lumumba, who encouraged and commended the work done by Engr.
+Abioye Yinka.

-In various interviews with global media houses, Prof. Lumumba stressed the need for Festac.
+In various interviews with global media houses, Prof. Lumumba stressed the importance of FESTAC Renaissance to Africa.

-The week's activities were followed by performances from the legendary East African band, Les Wanyika, Lord Eyez, Jamapara, and many more, with a three-day conference addressing climate change, women in business, cultural diplomacy, etc.
+The week's activities were followed by performances from the legendary East African band, Les Wanyika, Lord Eyez, Jamapara, and many more, with a three-day conference addressing climate change, women in business, cultural diplomacy, among other topics.